yAOwzers/tp/docs/UserGuide.md

 false
 ```

+> :bulb: The above is a valid save file.
+It illustrates how the full `tasks.txt` save file should look.

 The first line indicates that there are 3 tasks saved.

 Then, 3 tasks, titled "Code for CS2113T Team Project", "Read about hydrogen fuel cells" and "Read Book" respectively